alexisdpc/Options-Analytics/README.md

 # Options Market Microstructure Analysis

 This repository provides tools and notebooks for analyzing the microstructure of the options market.
 Topics include order flow dynamics, bid-ask behavior, implied volatility surfaces, and liquidity patterns.
-Designed for quantitative researchers and traders interested in intraday market mechanics.\
+Designed for quantitative researchers and traders interested in (intraday) market mechanics.

+In the Figure below we show the bid ask spread in dollars as a function of the moneyness of the option

+$$ \text{Moneyness} = \log \left( \frac{K}{S_t} \right) $$

+on the left panel we show the spread for the options with 1 day to expiration (1DTE), while on the right panel for 10 DTE.
+Intraday quotes for SPX option on the date 2024-04-23.